Norway extends period for buying F-35 fighter jets

-GARDERMOEN, Norway Oil-rich Norway is stretching out its purchase of 52 F-35 Joint Strike Fighters from Lockheed Martin (LMT.N), the Defence Ministry said on Friday, a move that will nudge up the total cost but reduce the annual burden on the defence budget.
+GARDERMOEN, Norway, April 26 Oil-rich Norway is stretching out its purchase of 52 F-35 Joint Strike Fighters from Lockheed Martin, the Defence Ministry said on Friday, in a move that will nudge up the cost but reduce the burden on the annual defence budget.

 The country is about to place firm orders for six of the fighter planes and will extend the timeframe for the purchase of all 52 from four years to eight years, the ministry said.